BlackHC/BatchBALD/README.md

 # BatchBALD

+**Note:** A more modular re-implementation can be found at https://github.com/BlackHC/batchbald_redux.

+---

 This is the code drop for our paper
 [BatchBALD: Efficient and Diverse Batch Acquisition for Deep Bayesian Active Learning](https://arxiv.org/abs/1906.08158).